worldtree2/leetcode/README.md

-# minibidder
-This is a leetcode folder
+#This is a leetcode folder